scullkid/scullkid.github.com/index.md

 ---
 {% include JB/setup %}

 Hello.
 This website is mostly for testing.
 These are my current blog posts.
+Thanks.

 <ul class="posts">
   {% for post in site.posts %}